 About this park

 Dirk Hartog Island National Park is part of the spectacular Shark Bay World Heritage Area.
-The island takes its name from Dutch sea captain, Dirk Hartog who made the first European landing on Western Australian soil there in 1616 leaving behind a pewter plate.
+The island takes its name from Dutch sea captain, Dirk Hartog who made the first European landing on Western Australian soil in 1616, leaving behind a pewter plate.

 Known as Wirruwana to Malgana traditional owners, the natural scenery of the island is dramatic from the wild coastal cliffs along its western edge to pristine beaches that stretch on forever on the eastern side.
 It’s also known to be a top fishing spot, so don’t forget your fishing rod!
-In fact, don’t forget anything as there are no supplies available on the island.
+In fact, don’t forget anything as there are no supplies available in the national park.

 Checkout huge surf that bursts into kaleidoscopic shades of blue as it crashes against 200m high coastal cliffs and explodes from blow holes to create plumes of rainbow mist.
-You can swim on secluded beaches or dive and snorkel at Surf Point.
+You can swim at secluded beaches or dive and snorkel at Surf Point.
 It’s a pretty awesome place.
 Towering sand dunes and dirt tracks make four-wheel driving a must for getting around.
-If hardcore four-wheel driving and camping are your thing, this is the place to go.
+If four-wheel driving and camping are your thing, with both national park camping as well as a range of accommodation at the privately owned Dirk Hartog Island Eco Lodge, this is the place to go.
 We’re talking super remote folks!

 The national park has a rich European history.
-From the 1860’s until the early 2000s, the island was a pastoral station and has also been a base for pearling and guano mining.
+From the 1860’s until the early 2000s, the island was a pastoral lease and used for grazing stock, mainly sheep.
+It has also been a base for pearling and guano mining.
 (That’s bird poop to you and me!).
 History buffs will love the historic sites and ruins that shine a light on the past.
-And talking about shining lights, don’t miss the restored lighthouse at Cape Inscription.
+And talking about shining lights, don’t miss the lighthouse and restored lighthouse keeper’s quarters at Cape Inscription.
 It’s illuminating!

 But wait…… there’s more!